leandrodalbo/cms-tech-task/README.md

 Please time-box this exercise to no more than a few hours.
 If there are Acceptance Criteria left after that time then have a think about + document how you would address them going forwards.

+Please do your solution in this project and submit it as either a:
+- Link to a fork of the project
+- Zip file containing the project

 ----

 # The Ticket